 ★ FAQs ★

-You may not love every single meal and that's OK.
-Feel free to customize the recipe to your liking.
+Everyone may not love every single meal and that's OK.
+Feel free to customize the recipe to your family's liking.
 I have suggestions for substitutes on each recipe.
-Or just skip that recipe.
+The best way I have found to accommodate picky eaters is to offer the meal deconstructed.
+Set aside some plain pasta without sauce, offer raw veggies instead of cooked, and generally keep ingredients separate so the picky eater can try each item individually.

 Browse all my easy breakfast recipes here.
 Some of my breakfast recipes can be frozen and heated for easy to-go meals.